SAQ: Stabilizer-Aware Quantum Error Correction Decoder: Experiments and Results

 \textbf{Computational Complexity.} Our model achieves $ O(N m d^2)$ time complexity per forward pass by exploiting sparse attention patterns, avoiding the naive $ O(N m^2 d)$ complexity of dense attention.
 The subsequent CPND refinement requires $O(m)$ time for online inference.
 This yields optimal linear scaling in the syndrome length and quadratic scaling in code distance.
 The $2^{2k}$ embedding term is negligible since $k$ is small in practice (e.g., $k=1$ for surface codes and $k=2$ for toric codes).
 Our numerical comparison in Table \ref{tab:numerical_complexity_abridged} demonstrates that the SAQ-Decoder achieves significantly lower FLOPs and faster inference time compared to QECCT, validating its suitability for real-time QEC decoding.
 Extended data is available in Appendix \ref{appendix:complexity}.

 \textbf{Parameter Efficiency.} Figure \ref{fig:params_comp} demonstrates that SAQ-Decoder for toric code maintains near-constant parameter count $(~1.2-1.9M)$ across code distances $L_{\text{code}}=4$ to $L_{\text{code}}=10$ for both noise models, exhibiting excellent scalability.
 In contrast, QECCT suffers from significant parameter growth, reaching $6.71M$ parameters at $L_{\text{code}}=10$ under depolarizing noise, which is a $3.5\times$ increase over our method.
 This difference stems from fundamental architectural choices: while QECCT processes both qubit and syndrome information through transformer layers, our approach leverages logical class prediction to decouple syndrome processing from the full qubit space dimensionality.
-Although both methods employ sparse attention patterns, SAQ-Decoder's logical class embedding strategy avoids the quadratic scaling in the combined qubit-syndrome space that affects QECCT.
-The parameter efficiency of SAQ-Decoder directly translates to reduced memory footprint, faster training convergence, and improved deployability on quantum computing systems, making it particularly attractive for fault-tolerant implementations.
+Although both methods employ sparse attention patterns, SAQ-Decoder's logical class embedding strategy avoids the quadratic scaling in the qubit-syndrome space that affects QECCT.